SpongeBob's Atlantis SquarePantis

 SpongeBob's Atlantis SquarePantis is the first television film and the 92nd episode of the American animated television series SpongeBob SquarePants, and a 2007 made-for-television musical comedy film directed by Andrew Overtoom.
-It first aired on Nickelodeon in the United States on November 12, 2007, serving as the twelfth episode of the fifth season of the American animated television series SpongeBob SquarePants.
+It first aired on Nickelodeon in the United States on November 12, 2007, serving as the seventeenth episode of the fifth season of the American animated television series SpongeBob SquarePants.
 It released again on November 23, 2007 with Patchy segments.
 In the special, SpongeBob and Patrick discover a half of an ancient medallion that helps them and their friends get to the lost city of Atlantis.
 It was written by Casey Alexander, Zeus Cervas, Steven Banks, and Dani Michaeli.
 British musician and actor David Bowie guest starred as the voice of Lord Royal Highness.
 Upon release, it attracted an estimated 9.22 million viewers, becoming the most watched episode of the entire series.
 Despite this, it received mixed reviews from critics and audiences alike, while the Patchy subplot received mixed to negative reviews.

 Plot

 Patchy the Pirate subplot

 Patchy the Pirate is stuck in traffic on US 101 near Encino and becomes angry that he is going to miss the new SpongeBob episode.
 His cell phone rings, and Potty tells him to hurry because the episode is about to start.
 Patchy tells Potty to record the episode, but Potty tells him that he threw the Betamax machine in the garbage, angering Patchy.
 The traffic line moves, but Patchy soon discovers that Encino has vanished.

 Later, Patchy hallucinates finding a man dressed in a tall SpongeBob outfit, who tells him that he is SpongeBob SquarePants.
 The SpongeBob then tells him that he will be back in Encino if he "believes."
 He is woken up by Potty but learns that Encino is still missing.

 After the end of the SpongeBob special, Patchy finds Encino shrunk to a tiny size and meets a family of three aliens, who explain that their son, Norbluck 5, was messing around with their shrink ray again.
 Patchy demands that the aliens return his town to full size, and they do so.
-After gratefully arriving back to his house in Encino, Patchy is crushed by a giant Potty the Parrot.
+After gratefully arriving back in his house in Encino, Patchy is crushed by a giant Potty the Parrot.